SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 \end{aligned}
 $$

-We can extend the DFM to following form to incorporate the quarterly QOQ GDP growth.
+The following extended DFM can be used to incorporate the quarterly QOQ GDP growth.

 $$
 \begin{bmatrix}